William Warren

 The design of the jug has been developed with three criteria: to achieve the glug, to be practical and cleanable and to suit the manufacture of 10,000 pieces.

 The shape derives from its production process.
 A hand blown bubble is crushed to form a handle by an articulated mould that closes to present a shaped cavity to control the remaining blown bubble.
 The lip is finished by hand.
-Designed 2008
+Designed 2008 but sadly never produced for sale.

 Leave a Reply